Newark Liberty International Airport: Terminal C

 Terminal C, designed by Grad Associates, was completed in 1988.
 Terminal C is exclusively operated by and for United Airlines and its regional carrier United Express for their global hub.
 The main terminal building for Terminal C was built alongside Terminals A and B in the 1970s, but lay dormant until People Express Airlines took it over as a replacement for the former North Terminal when the airline's hub there outgrew the old facility.

 From 1998 to 2003, Terminal C was rebuilt and expanded in a $1.2 billion program known as the Continental Airlines Global Gateway Project.
-The project, which was designed by Skidmore, Owings & Merrill, doubled the available space for outbound travelers as the former baggage claim/arrivals hall was remodeled and turned into a second departures level.
+The project, which was designed by Skidmore, Owings & Merrill, added a 42-position ramp control tower and doubled the available space for outbound travelers as the former baggage claim/arrivals hall was remodeled and turned into a second departures level.